Military Pilot Resume Example

 You usually need a bachelor’s degree in aeronautical engineering, aviation, or a related field.
 Some test pilots also hold a master’s for more advanced roles.

 Most employers look for a commercial pilot’s license and military or civilian test pilot school graduation.
-The U.S. Air Force and Navy both run respected programs.
+Reviewing a cover letter can help you see how to present these credentials clearly.

 It helps to keep up with FAA medical certification and ongoing training.
 Staying current shows you know the latest safety standards and technical updates.